US military says it shot down an Iranian drone in Arabian Sea

 CENTCOM says Iranian drone approach USS Abraham Lincoln with ‘unclear intent’ before being shot down.

-The United States military says it shot down an Iranian drone that approached a US aircraft carrier in the Arabian Sea, amid continued efforts to ease tensions between Washington and Tehran.
+The United States military says it shot down an Iranian drone that approached a US aircraft carrier in the Arabian Sea, amid continued efforts by regional powers to ease tensions between Washington and Tehran.

 In a statement on Tuesday, US Central Command (CENTCOM) spokesperson Tim Hawkins said a US fighter jet from the USS Abraham Lincoln “shot down the Iranian drone in self-defense and to protect the aircraft carrier and personnel on board”.